 Prochlorococcus marinus diversity

-Prochlorococcus, a genus of Cyanobacteria, is the smallest known photosynthetic prokaryote, with cell diameters ranging from 0.5 to 0.7 µm [1].
-Despite small cell size, P. marinus contribute 13 to 48% of net primary production in oligotrophic oceans, corresponding to about 30% of global oxygen production [2].
+Prochlorococcus marinus, a genus of Cyanobacteria, is the smallest known photosynthetic prokaryote, with cell diameters ranging from 0.5 to 0.7 µm [1].
+Despite its small cell size, P. marinus contribute 13 to 48% of net primary production in oligotrophic oceans, corresponding to about 30% of global oxygen production [2].
 Prochlorococcus marinus growth is currently limited to between latitudes of 40°N to 40°S in open ocean waters, from surface to 300 m depth, thus spanning 3 orders of magnitudes of light irradiance [1,2].

 Prochlorococcus marinus comprises many strains, organized into clades, defined by 16S-23S intergenic transcribed ribosomal sequence signatures [3].
 The clades inhabit distinct ecological niches [4], originally defined as High-Light (HL) or Low-Light (LL).
-Only 5 out of 12 known Prochlorococcus genetic clades have cultured representatives to date; HLI, HLII, LLI, LLII/III and LIV [5].
-Current niches of P.marinus strains span ocean water columns [2,6,7] and extend into regions with low dissolved oxygen concentrations [8–12].
+Only 5 out of 12 known P. marinus genetic clades have cultured representatives to date; HLI, HLII, LLI, LLII/III and LIV [5–7].
+Current niches of P.marinus strains span ocean water columns [2,8,9] and extend into regions with low dissolved oxygen concentrations [10–14].

-Low-Light clades thrive in deeper ocean waters, extending beyond 200 m in depth [2], where only ~1% of the surface irradiance penetrates, primarily in the blue (450 nm) to green (520 nm) spectral range [13].
+Low-Light clades thrive in deeper ocean waters, extending beyond 200 m in depth [2], where only ~1% of the surface irradiance penetrates, primarily in the blue (450 nm) to green (520 nm) spectral range [15].
 Clade LLI includes cultured strain NATL2A, which prefers moderate irradiances typical of between 30 and 100 m depth.
-Clades LLII and LLIII, including cultured strain SS120, are grouped together as the second oldest phylogenetic lineage diversifying in the P. marinus radiation, with an affinity for low light.
-Clade LLIV, including cultured strain MIT9313, falls near the base of the Prochlorococcus radiation, and is characterized by preference for low light, typical of depths from 120 m to 200 m [2].
-LLIV members are, as yet, the only cultured strains to have been found in Oxygen Minimum Zones (OMZ).
-Some, as yet, uncultured P. marinus strains in clades LLV and LLVI also thrive in OMZ of the subtropical Atlantic and Pacific Oceans, where dissolved oxygen concentrations [O2] can be less than 20 µM [9–12,14].
-Prochlorococcus marinus LL ecotypes may indeed dominate the phytoplankton within OMZ [8,10,11], where they may be net O2 consumers [15].
+Clades LLII and LLIII, including cultured strain SS120, are grouped together as early branching phylogenetic lineage in the P. marinus radiation, with a preference for low light.
+Clade LLIV, including cultured strain MIT9313, falls near the base of the P. marinus radiation, and has been characterized by preference for low light, typical of depths from 120 m to 200 m [2].
+Clade LLIV members are, as yet, the only cultured P. marinus strains to have been found in Oxygen Minimum Zones (OMZ).
+Some, as yet, uncultured P. marinus strains in clades LLV and LLVI also thrive in OMZ of the subtropical Atlantic and Pacific Oceans, where dissolved oxygen concentrations [O2] can be less than 20 µM [11–14,16].
+Prochlorococcus marinus LL ecotypes may indeed dominate the phytoplankton within OMZ [10,12,13], where they may be net O2 consumers [17].

 High-Light clades are more recently branching lineages, with reduced genome sizes in comparison to LL clades.
-High-Light clades are typically dominant picophytoplankters in near-surface, oligotrophic waters, characterized by high light levels and subdivided into clades based on iron adaptation [16–18].
+High-Light clades are typically dominant picophytoplankters in near-surface, oligotrophic waters, characterized by high light levels and subdivided into clades based on iron adaptation [18–20].
 Clade HLI, represented by cultured strain MED4, is adapted to high iron, and low temperatures, and originated from 5 m depth in the Mediterranean Sea [2].
 Clade HLII, adapted to high iron, and high temperatures, is the most abundant P. marinus clade in the North Atlantic and North Pacific Oceans, often constituting over 90% of the total population [2], and are most numerous around 50 m depth [2].
-Clade HLIII/IV is adapted to low iron [16–18].
+Clade HLIII/IV is adapted to low iron [18–20].